 To demonstrate the idea let’s start with some self-deprecating photos of Robert Bostick, the founder of HumorPoint, and see how he uses them in his presentations.

 From Cereal to Serial Entrepreneur

-Here, he found a photo of himself in a suit at age 4 and matched it with a photo of himself in a suit a few years later.
+Here he found a photo of himself in a suit at age 4 and matched it with a photo of himself in a suit a few years later.
 He began his presentation with this:

-“At age 4, after reading Dress for Success, and living on a daily diet of Lucky Charms and Cocoa Puffs, I dreamed of becoming a cerial entrepreneur.
+“At age 4, after reading Dress for Success, and living on a daily diet of Lucky Charms and Cocoa Puffs, I dreamed of becoming a serial entrepreneur.
 Today, I’m happy to say I have realized that dream and brought a box of Lucky Charms to celebrate.
 Unfortunately, they were out of Cocoa Puffs.”

 You can see how the photos above and his light story poking fun at himself can offer a nice touch of self-deprecating humor.
 He has many photos he likes to use.
 Below he shares the text of the remarks he accompanies with this classic photo.

 "In life when you reach a fork in the road it's important to know what your goals are.
 This is me at a fork in the road hitchhiking around the U.S. in my early twenties.
-My 'pick-up' sign caused people to pull over at 80mph on every interstate.
+My sign caused people to pull over at 80mph on every interstate.
 Mainly mothers.”

 Sometimes he shares this photo to emphasize the value of customer service by saying "Here at HumorPoint we believe it's important to give our customers lots of treats."